RobinBlondin/password_cracker/README.md

    ```

-    This will create a sorted version of `hashes.txt` in the `/files` directory.
-This may take a while depending on the size of the original file.
+    This will generate two sorted files, containing all the lines from the hash files sorted by hash value, inside the `/files` directory.

    <br>